garyzhubc/STAT406-2017/Lecture10/README.md

     ## [1] 57

 So we see that if the dimension of our problem increases from *p = 1* to *p = 5*, the number of observations we need to maintain an expectation of having about 50 points in our central hypercube increases by a factor of 16 (not 5).
 However, if we double the dimension of the problem (to *p = 10*), in order to expect 50 observations in the central \[0.25, 0.75\] hypercube we need a sample of size *n = 51,200*.
-That is we doubled the dimension, but need 32 times more data (!) to *fill* the central hypercube with the same number of points.
-If we doubled the dimension again (to *p = 20*) we would need over 52 million observations to have (just!)
+In other words, we doubled the dimension, but need 32 times more data (!) to *fill* the central hypercube with the same number of points.
+Moreover, if we doubled the dimension again (to *p = 20*) we would need over 52 million observations to have (just!)
 50 in the central hypercube!
-We doubled the dimension and now need 1024 times more data!
+Note that now we doubled the dimension again but need 1024 times more data!
+The number of observations needed to maintain a fixed number of observations in a region of the space grows exponentially with the dimension of the space.

 Another way to think about this problem is to ask: "given a sample size of *n = 1000*, say, how wide / large should the central hypercube be to expect about *50* observations in it?".
 The answer is easily found to be *1 / (2 (n/50)^(1/p))*, which for *n = 1000* and *p = 5* equals 0.27, with *p = 10* is 0.37 and with *p = 20* is 0.43, almost the full unit hypercube!

-In other words, in moderate to high dimensions, *local neighbourhoods* are either empty or not *local*.
+In this sense it is fair to say that in moderate to high dimensions *local neighbourhoods* are either empty or not really *local*.

 <!-- ```{r curse.3, fig.width=5, fig.height=5, message=FALSE, warning=FALSE} -->
 <!-- # how wide should the hypercube be to get 50 neighbours -->